tytwitchell/van-morph/README.md

 4) Test and Quality Assurance: After completing the development of the application, I will review the code to find ways to improve its functionality and efficiency.

-5) Ongoing Support: Once I release the minimum viable product for my dad to use, I will maintain constant communication with him to identify areas for improvement and to expand the application's functionality to further assist his day-to-day tasks.
+5) Ongoing Support: Once I release the minimum viable product for use, I will maintain constant communication with my client to identify areas for improvement and to expand the application's functionality to further assist his day-to-day tasks.

 # Development Progress and Future Feature Sets